Mulligatawny Soup with Apples

 1 tablespoon peanut oil ( I used olive oil)

-1 medium yellow onion, peeled and thinly
+1 medium yellow onion, peeled and thinly sliced

 3 garlic cloves, peeled and thinly sliced